Federal Chancellery, Berlin: Art in the Chancellery

 On the first floor is the gallery of the former federal chancellors.
 Helmut Schmidt had the idea of a portrait series in 1976.
 The former chancellors then chose a portrait, which was then purchased by the Chancellery:

 Konrad Adenauer was painted by Hans Jürgen Kallmann in 1963.
-Another portrait of Adenauer by Oskar Kokoschka is in the office of Angela Merkel.
+Another portrait of Adenauer by Oskar Kokoschka is in the office of the Chancellor.
 Ludwig Erhard and Kurt Georg Kiesinger were portrayed by Günter Rittner in the years 1974 and 1976.

 Willy Brandt was originally portrayed by Georg Meistermann.
 Meistermann's picture represents a 'critical form' of the representative portrait, but reveals virtually no visible relation to the person and meaning of Brandt.
 The later Chancellor Helmut Schmidt, therefore, had the image removed from the Chancellery gallery, and his successor (from another party) Helmut Kohl replaced it with a realistically-painted Brandt portrait by the Düsseldorf painter Oswald Petersen.

 Helmut Schmidt decided to let former East German artist Bernhard Heisig paint him in 1986.
 Helmut Kohl had himself painted by a student of Bernhard Heisig, Albrecht Gehse.
 Gerhard Schröder opted for a painting by Jörg Immendorff.

 Vernacular

-Mainly by journalists and tourist guides, the building is being nicknamed "elephant loo", "Kohlosseum" (referring to former Chancellor Helmut Kohl) or "laundry machine".
+Mainly by journalists and tourist guides, the building is being nicknamed "elephant loo", "Kohlosseum" (referring to former Chancellor Helmut Kohl) or Waschmaschine ("washing machine" or "laundry machine").
 Sometimes "federal" or "Chancellor's laundry machine" are used also.